Internal Linking for SEO – Beginners Guide

 - Tier 3: Product Pages (e.g., “Nike Air Max Size 10”).
 The Rule: Products should link to their Category.
 Categories should link to the Homepage.
 Products generally should not link to other products unless they are related accessories (Cross-sells).

 Anchor text (the clickable words) is the most dangerous and powerful part of internal linking.
+Google’s own guidance on how anchor text influences search results confirms that descriptive, relevant anchor text helps Google understand the linked page’s content.

 The “Click Here” Trap